 - Christmas Eve Midnight Mass at the Cathedral Saint Reparate in Old Nice (actually starts at 11pm; get there early for a good seat so your view won’t be blocked by the marble pillers).

-- The pheasants and fowl that festoon the Boucherie St. Francoise in Old Nice, not to mention the wild boar sitting right out front.
+- Check out the pheasants and fowl that festoon the Boucherie St. Francoise in Old Nice, not to mention the wild boar sitting right out front.

 - It must be an Italian tradition to come to the Riviera for New Year’s, because the town fills up with dapper Italians dressed-to-the-nines with furs, high heels, impeccable make up and big hair.